ADHD in Neurodiversity

 Difficulty with tasks that feel empty, repetitive, or disconnected from purpose

-This mind does not lack attention — it allocates attention based on meaning rather than demand.
+This mind allocates attention based on meaning rather than demand.
 In systems built for routine, repetition, and stillness, this creates friction.
 But in environments that value curiosity, depth, originality, and emotional intelligence, these same traits become strengths.

 | Environment | Effect on ADHD-Style Mind |